Sign In Register

 Healthcare Facilities143

-Quinton has an average annual temperature of 56°F (13°C).
+Quinton enjoys a temperate climate with an average annual temperature of 56°F (13°C).
 Winters average 34°F in January while summers reach 77°F in July.
-Annual precipitation is 46.6 inches.
-The area enjoys 293 sunny days per year.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 46.6 inches (wetter than the 38-inch national average).
+The area receives 13.3 inches of snow annually.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 11 feet, near sea level.

 Temperature